Student Organization Advisor Resources

 New Advisor Orientation is recommended for New & Returning Advisors who would like to learn more about their role as a Student Organization Advisor and the policies and expectations Student Involvement has for Student Organizations here at Texas Tech.

-All workshops will be on completed virtually on Zoom.
+All workshops will be completed virtually on Zoom

 Keep an eye out for additional emails with additional information from Student Involvement on all of our Student Org Advisor programming.